jrc03c/mailchimp-client/readme.md

 ### `sendRequest(url, options)`

 Returns a `Promise` that resolves to a `Response` object.

-Is just a wrapper around `fetch` that makes sure that the API key is included in an "Authorization" header on the request.
-Two arguments, `url`, and `options`, get passed directly to `fetch` after the header has added, and the value returned from `fetch` is then returned immediately from the method.
+This method is just a wrapper around `fetch` that makes sure that the API key is included in an "Authorization" header on the request.
+Two arguments, `url`, and `options`, get passed directly to `fetch` after the header has been added, and the value returned from `fetch` is then returned immediately from the method.